 Back to Top of List

-Disney’s FROZEN has nothing on the Rock River Canyon Ice Caves better known as the Eben Ice Caves.
-The massive ice curtains form when melting snow runs over the edge of the cliff and freezes.
+Disney’s FROZEN has nothing on the Rock River Canyon Ice Caves, better known as the Eben Ice Caves.
+The massive ice curtains form when melting snow runs over the cliff and freezes.
 It’s very similar to the large ice formations along Munising’s Grand Island National Recreation Area and parts of the Pictured Rocks National Lakeshore but the Eben Caves are easier to access.
 However, reaching the caves requires hiking 0.75 miles on a trail with steep ups and downs.
 Outfit your boots with ice cleats and use cross-country ski poles for balance on the trail and in the icy caves.
 LEARN MORE

 Feeling gutsy?
 Go ice climbing